SimonMoynihan33/Level-Lounge/TESTING.md

 This cleared the file from my repo and its history and stopped Git from tracking it in future commits.

 ### Bug 05
-- Issue - Error when `python3 loaddata posts` command was run.
+- Issue: Error when `python3 loaddata posts` command was run.
-- Cause - My `created_at` field was called `created_on`, causing an error as the fields didn't match.
+- Cause: My `created_at` field was called `created_on`, causing an error as the fields didn't match.
-- Fix - Change field in creds.json file to `created_at`
+- Fix: Change field in creds.json file to `created_at`

 ### Bug 06
-- Issue - Custom CSS file not applying to html page.
+- Issue: Custom CSS file not applying to html page.
-- Cause - MIME type error.
+- Cause: MIME type error.
-- Fix - To fix this I changed around the static path in settings.py to no avail, checked everything twice and all code was as it should be.
+- Fix: To fix this I changed around the static path in settings.py to no avail, checked everything twice and all code was as it should be.
 I moved the static file into the my_project directory, and then moved it back into the top level of the directory which fixed the issue!.